apalala/grako/README.rst

 * Added compatibility with Cython_.

 * Removed checking for compatibility with Python_ 3.3 (use 3.4 instead).
-* Incorporated Robert Speer's solution to honoring escape sequences without messing up the encoding.
+* Incorporated `Robert Speer`_'s solution to honoring escape sequences without messing up the encoding.

 * *BUG* Honor simple escape sequences in tokens while trying not to corrupt unicode input.
 Projects using non-ASCII characters in grammars should prefer to use unicode character literals instead of Python_ ``\x`` or ``\o`` escape sequences.
 There is no standard/stable way to unscape a Python_ string with escaped escape sequences.
 Unicode is broken in Python_ 2.x.

 * *BUG* The ``--list`` option was not working in Python_ 3.4.1.